sunil-sandhu/notifycx/readme.md

 ## License

-MIT
+This project is private and not open source yet.

 ## Author

 [Notify](https://notify.cx)

-For more information and detailed documentation, visit [notify.cx](https://notify.cx).
+For more information and detailed documentation, visit [notify.cx/docs](https://notify.cx/docs).